tdemin/tdem.in/content/post/remote-debugging-vscode.md

 + Commit signing, if you have `GPG_TTY` and auto-signing enabled, doesn't seem to work, failing to sign commit data.
 + SSH agent, if not using agent forwarding, won't allow you to add keys.
++ Opening local folders, even though RD can do it, just doesn't work for me.
 + The Remote Development addon itself is proprietary software, which I don't think is a good fit for open source development.